Newman (Seinfeld): Development

 Among the actors who auditioned for the part were Armin Shimerman, Dan Schneider and Wayne Knight.
 Knight remarked that he was very excited to audition, as he was already a fan of the show.
 David immediately thought Knight was "terrific" for the part, and was also amused by his hefty appearance as opposed to Kramer's slim figure.
 Though Seinfeld felt introducing a friend of Kramer might ruin the character's mystique, Knight's performance convinced him otherwise.
 The part was initially a one-time guest-appearance, but Seinfeld and David were impressed with Knight and felt Newman was a character they could further exploit; as Michael Richards later explained "our show was driven by characters and there was no way they were going to let Wayne Knight go."
 Newman would remain a recurring character until the series' finale in 1998.
 To establish better continuity, Knight re-recorded Newman's lines in "The Revenge" for the syndicated version of the episode.
 Both versions of the dialogue were included on the Seinfeld: Volume 1 DVD boxset.

 When it was announced in 1998 that the show would end, Knight proclaimed "I'm gonna burn all of Newman's clothes and those funky black shoes I've been wearing all these years.
 He dresses like Jack Ruby.
 Nobody's done more with a muted plaid than I have."
 Prior to the finale, The New York Daily News asked Knight if he would be interested in a spin-off focusing on Newman, to which he replied, "I think he could show up on Law & Order as a snitch, but as for a weekly dose of Newman, well, I think if occasionally you're hit in the head with a ball-peen hammer, you might get slightly dazed.
 But if you were getting hit week after week, you might get pissed off."

 Reception and popularity

-In a Sacramento Bee interview, Knight explained that he was once pulled over by a police officer who merely stopped him to say "Hello, Newman".
-Newman was ranked No. 1 on TV.com's list of the ten most annoying neighbors.
+In a Sacramento Bee interview, Wayne Knight explained that he was once pulled over by a police officer who merely stopped him to say "Hello, Newman" to him.

 Mike Joy of Fox Sports often responds, "Hello, Newman" when Ryan Newman wins a Monster Energy NASCAR Cup Series race.
 This has happened in the 2008 Daytona 500 and 2017 Camping World 500.

+Newman was ranked No. 1 on a list by TV.com of the ten most annoying neighbors in television.
+TV Guide included him in a 2013 list, "The 60 Nastiest Villains of All Time".
+In 2016, Rolling Stone ranked him #16 of their "40 Greatest TV Villains of All Time".